wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 ```
 ###Summary

-You have learnwd to add actions and interactive dialog features to your LUIS application.
+You have learned to add actions and interactive dialog features to your LUIS application.
 To publish your application to a bot where the benefits of these advanced features will be showcased, see [Slack / Microsoft Bot Framework Integration](PublishingToBot.md).